Breakthrough/PySceneDetect/docs/cli.rst

 ``save-images``
 ========================================================================

-Extract images from each detected scene.
+Save images from each detected scene.

 Examples